pinojs/pino-socket/Readme.md

 pino(transport)
 ```

-All the options are described further down.
+All options are described further below.
 Note that the `echo` option is disabled within this usage.

 ## Usage as Pino Legacy Transport